www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_jobs.md

 | openings[].opened_at | Timestamp when the opening was created. |
 | openings[].closed_at | Timestamp when the opening was closed.
 An opening is closed when it is filled or removed.
 | openings[].application_id | If the opening is closed and a candidate was hired to fill the opening, this is the ID of the candidate's application.
 Otherwise, null.
 | openings[].close_reason | If the opening is closed, it may or may not have a reason for the closure.
-That is recorded here.
-This may be blank.
+This contains the id and name of the close reason.

 ## GET: List Jobs